alejolp/Coronavirus/README.md

 ## Inglés

 - [A startup 3D-printed emergency breathing valves for COVID-19 patients at an Italian hospital in less than 6 hours](https://www.businessinsider.com/coronavirus-italian-hospital-3d-printed-breathing-valves-covid-19-patients-2020-3)
+- [Italian hospital saves Covid-19 patients lives by 3D printing valves for reanimation devices](https://www.3dprintingmedia.network/covid-19-3d-printed-valve-for-reanimation-device/): The supply chain was broken, people and 3D printing rose to the occasion.

 # Proyectos existentes